buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcExtrudedAreaSolid.md

 Figure 3 — Extruded area solid textures

 > EXAMPLE Figure 3 illustrates default texture mapping with a repeated texture (RepeatS=True and RepeatT=True).
 The image on the left shows the texture where the S axis points to the right and the T axis points up.
-The image on the right shows the texture applied to the geometry where the X axis points back to the right, the Y axis points back to the left, and the Z axis points up.
-For an <em>IfcExtrudedAreaSolid</em> having a profile of <em>IfcIShapeProfileDef</em>, the side texture coordinate origin is the first corner counter-clockwise from the +Y axis, which equals<br><br> (-0.5*IfcIShapeProfileDef.OverallWidth, +0.5*IfcIShapeProfileDef.OverallDepth),<br><br> while the top (end cap) texture coordinates start at <br><br>(-0.5*IfcIShapeProfileDef.OverallWidth, -0.5*IfcIShapeProfileDef.OverallDepth).
+The image on the right shows the texture applied to the geometry where the X-axis points back to the right, the Y-axis points back to the left, and the Z axis points up.
+For an <em>IfcExtrudedAreaSolid</em> having a profile of <em>IfcIShapeProfileDef</em>, the side texture coordinate origin is the first corner counter-clockwise from the +Y-axis, which equals<br><br> (-0.5*IfcIShapeProfileDef.OverallWidth, +0.5*IfcIShapeProfileDef.OverallDepth),<br><br> while the top (end cap) texture coordinates start at <br><br>(-0.5*IfcIShapeProfileDef.OverallWidth, -0.5*IfcIShapeProfileDef.OverallDepth).

 ## Attributes